maxwellabgit/maxwellabgit/README.md

-- 👋 welcome to my github repo.
+- 👋 Welcome to my github repo.

 - My name is Maxwell B. This is where I keep side projects and examples of some work I do.
 - Last update 6/30/2023